-Action: After testing marketing strategies that worked best over the past 18 months, we will focus our attention on the top two strategies and continue to promote in the community.
+Action: After testing marketing strategies that worked best, we will focus our attention on the top two strategies and continue to promote in the community.

 Parent and Community Involvement

 - 1. Describe how you will communicate with and engage parents and community members from the time that the school is approved through opening. - 2.
 Describe how you will engage parents in the life of the public charter school.
 Explain the plan for building engaging partnerships between the family and school that strengthen support for student learning.